 A property can be said to have been improved if the work done on it results in a higher functionality and, in most cases, also results in an increase in its value as a result of the inclusion of extra features.

 What renovations create a replacement asset?

-- The property is physically altered in such a way that it now serves a different purpose or function after the renovation.
-For example, converting a residential property into a real estate agent's office would be a replacement asset whereas adding a pool or additional bedrooms would not result in a replacement asset as it is still a residential home
+- The structure of the home has been modified in such a way that it now serves a different purpose or function after the renovation.
+For example, converting a residential property into an office for a real estate agent would be considered a replacement asset, however, adding a swimming pool or more bedrooms would not result in a replacement asset because the property would still be considered a residential residence;

-In addition, I would recommend to trustees of SMSFs that before selling a property owned by their SMSF, which has borrowed to purchase the property, where related-party tenants made the alterations, and the property is not returned to its original character prior to the sale, SMSF trustees seek approval from the ATO.
+In addition, I would recommend to trustees of SMSFs that before selling a property owned by their SMSF, which has borrowed to purchase the property, related-party tenants have made the alterations, and the property is not returned to its original character prior to the sale, SMSF trustees seek approval from the ATO.
 This is something I would recommend.

-Property can be a great investment for SMSFs.
-However, care must be taken not to change the character of the property in a way that is irreversible, nor should any changes be made that the ATO would consider to be a contribution or an acquisition.
+The purchase of real estate can be an excellent investment for SMSFs.
+On the other hand, care needs to be taken not to modify the nature of the property in a way that is irreversible, nor should any changes be made that the ATO would consider to be a contribution or an acquisition.